expln/metamath-lamp/src/metamath/api/macros/llm_prompt.md

 * `beforeLabel` is a label of an existing statement before which the new steps should be added.
 `afterLabel` is a label of an existing statement after which the new steps should be added.
 Both `beforeLabel` and `afterLabel` are optional.
 If neither `beforeLabel` nor `afterLabel` is specified then the new steps will be added at the very bottom of the editor, but before the goal step if it exists.
 If both `beforeLabel` and `afterLabel` are specified then only `beforeLabel` will be used.
 * `variables` is an array of new variables to add to the editor.
 Each element of this array is a two-element sub-array of strings.
 The first string in such a sub-array is the type of the variable to add.
 The second string in a sub-array is the name of the variable.
 You don't need to add existing variables.
-You always can use existing (predefined) variables when you need them in the proof.
+You can always use existing (predefined) variables when you need them in the proof.
-It makes sense to add only variables which are used in statements.
+It makes sense to add only variables that are used in statements.
 Unused variables will be removed automatically.
 See the [Optimizations to consider](#optimizations-to-consider) section to understand when adding new variables may be needed.
 Example value of `variables`: `[["setvar","set_of_all_sets"], ["class","number_of_apples"]]`
 * `steps` is an array of steps to add.
   * `label` is the label of a step.
 It is optional.
 If it is omitted then a new unique label will be generated.
   * `type` is the type of step.
   It can be one of: `"H"` - hypothesis, `"P"` - regular provable step, `"G"` - the goal step.
   If `type` is omitted then `"P"` is used by default.
   * `justification` is the justification of a step.
 It is optional.
   If it is omitted then the step will not have a justification.
   * `statement` is the statement itself (the content of the step).
 It is a required attribute of a step object.